jinnabaalu/killerkoda-scenarios/elasticsearch-single-node/step2.md

 ### Kibana

-- `image: docker.elastic.co/kibana/kibana:7.7.0` - [Kibana Compatibility with Elasticsearch Matrix](https://www.elastic.co/support/matrix#matrix_compatibility)
+- `image: docker.elastic.co/kibana/kibana:7.7.0` - We have to use the same version as elasticsearch after `4.6.*`.
+Check the [Kibana Compatibility with Elasticsearch Matrix](https://www.elastic.co/support/matrix#matrix_compatibility)
 - `container_name` - Custom name of the container
 - `environment` -  Kibana is connecting to the container elasticsearch with teh service name and port.
 - `ports` - Kibana will use port 9200 for visualising the elasticsearch